thesunny/meteor-webpack-react/README.md

 # meteor-webpack-react

-THis is a Meteor project skeleton where the client (in React) and server get built by Webpack.
+This is a Meteor project skeleton where the client (in React) and server get built by Webpack.
 In dev mode, webpack-dev-server is used with react-hot-loader.
 There are a bunch of run and build scripts to make things more convenient.